Twitch has recently been, by and large, a pretty safe place to livestream your DJ sets – as long as you don’t want to keep the recording afterwards.

 Learn to DJ livestream like a pro: DJ Livestreaming Made Easy

-Twitch poached a top exec from Spotify a few months back, and there has been high-profile programming from the likes of SoundCloud and Beatport recently, with more announced.
+Twitch poached a top exec from Spotify awhile back, and there has been high-profile programming from the likes of SoundCloud and Beatport recently, with more announced.

 Dance labels and artists quotes by Twitch appeared enthusiastic about the changes.